-A summer by the pool is tempting, but summers are often the best time to gain new skills through research, internships, intentional and purposeful travel, intensive language study, service-learning, and other immersive experiences.
-Consider the following options:
+A summer by the pool is tempting, but summers are often the best time to gain new skills through research, internships, intentional and purposeful travel, intensive language study, service-learning and other immersive experiences.

 The Amgen Scholars Program allows undergraduates from across the globe to participate in cutting-edge research opportunities at world-class institutions.
 Seventeen institutions across the U.S., Europe and Japan currently host the summer program.
 Each U.S. host institution has its own application process.
 No previous research experience is necessary and you do not need to be a biology major to apply.